Netguru: International expansion

 In 2014, Netguru moved onto Israeli and the Middle East markets, to support entrepreneurs from across the UAE & the MENA regions.
 In 2015, the company joined the London fintech community.
 In 2016, it created a mobile bicycle-sharing platform for Citi Bike.
 And in 2017, it developed Helpr which connects British social care workers with care recipients.

 In 2016, Netguru recorded an increase in revenues and growth, with no investment support – over PLN 30M (60% year-over-year growth); in 2017, about PLN 40M (US$11.5M), and in 2018, around PLN 80M (US$21.2M).
 In 2013, the company had about 50 employees; in 2016, over 300, and in 2018, 500 employees around Poland.
 Between 2016–2018, Netguru reached an EBITDA margin of 15%.
+In 2022 900 employees were reached, but in the beginning of 2023 150 of them were laid off.

 Since 2017, Netguru has been developing its business consulting expertise, prototyping products, and building marketing strategies.
 It has helped large organisations to adopt business agility practices, and innovations with software robots.

 On June 3, 2019, Netguru's chief operating officer Marek Talarczyk was named the new CEO, with Schmidt including the position of executive chairman, and Małgorzata Madalińska-Piętka joining the board as chief financial officer.
+In May 2023, Talarczyk stepped down, with Filipowski taking over as CEO.